PASSIVE SOIL GAS SCREENING

 Description

 Passive soil gas sampling and screening technology utilizes tubes containing an absorbent material, placed in a matrix near the surface.
 As contaminants in the soil and groundwater evaporate, gases are sorbed onto the material.
-Passive soil gas samplers, in their original form, consist of two ferromagnetic wire collectors coated with an activated carbon sorbent housed in a small glass tube.
 The tubes are usually laid out in a predetermined grid, installed about 16 inches below the surface and left in place for just over two weeks.
 The time period for screening depends on the volatility of the contaminant, the depth of the suspected contaminant, and soil density.
-Minute quantities of soil gases sorb to the carbon and the wire collectors.
-The tubes are then shipped to a laboratory for mass spectrometry analysis.
-The tubes act as a screening device for contamination of soil and groundwater.
-At one demonstration location, samplers were placed onshore and offshore, in sediments beneath 10 to 55 feet of water.
+Minute quantities of soil gases are sorbed.
+The tubes are then shipped to a laboratory for analysis.
+The tubes are used primarily to screening for soil and groundwater contamination.

 Limitations and Concerns